 The problem of data leakage and it's way needs to be understood by security professionals to tackle it.
 Such types of problems can get initiated by internal or external means.
 So, security professionals need to take protective measures to prevent corporate data.
 Different types of data leakage approaches are -

 - Ill-intentional or malicious internal employees: Data leakages are not only done using through online mediums, electronic communication and services, and emails.
 A vast majority of such crimes are done by someone who is someone internal member of the organization who has ill intentions or plans or who might sell the internal organization's data to third-party or rival ventures.
 Such type of data leakage is termed as data exfiltration.

-- Accidental data breach: Sometimes unauthorized data leakages may happen accidentally without any malicious intention or purpose.
-Many data leakages are done by external agents, i.e., cybercriminals.
+- Accidental data breach: Sometimes, unauthorized data leakages may happen accidentally without any malicious intention or purpose.
+External agents, i.e., cybercriminals, do many data leakages.
 Examples of some internal unintentional data leakages are supposed when an internal employee sends a message, he or she may wrongly type a wrong ID or recipient name while sending the email.

 - Physical data leakage: Data leakage may also be possible if any ill intentional employee steals or overlook any information or act as a legitimate user and access to the system for stealing (using flash drives) or uploading any file on cloud storage just by lending their system for a few minutes.
 The possibilities are endless.